 Golden Retriever Coats

-Working dog breeds are the heaviest shedders because they all have coats designed to keep them warm, or cool, in different climates.
+Working dog breeds are the heaviest shedders because they all have coats designed to keep them warm or cool in different climates.
 The Golden Retriever, originally from the Scottish Highlands, needed a thick jacket to allow him to work with his master all day long.

 Golden Retriever Colors